 Impact Management Objective: Identify and demarcate no-go areas, working areas and site facilities.
-Potential impact to avoid Insensitive location of working areas and site facilities may result in environmental impacts during construction phase.
+Insensitive location of working areas and site facilities may result in environmental impacts during construction phase.
 Failure to accurately demarcate working areas may result in increased disturbance footprint.
-Failure to demarcate no-go (open spaces) areas may result in disturbance to these areas during construction.
-Impact Management Outcome ne Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period areas.
-Open Space areas must be identified and be designated as no-go and no-go areas must be done in accordance with Section 8.2 of this ated far from the watercourse.
-Engineer / Contractor Pre-construction phase (prior to arrival of construction equipment, machinery, or workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the satisfaction of the ECO, before construction activities commence on site.
+Failure to demarcate no-go (open spaces) areas may result in distu urbance to these areas d uring construction.
+Impact Management Outcome Future construction activities will be restricted to within the designated areas) will be protected from disturbance. d areas & environmentally y sensitive areas (no-go IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The environmentally sensitive areas.
+Open Space areas must be identified and be designated as no-go Engineer / Contractor Pre-construction phase (prior to arrival Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of this EMPr.
+Site camp facilities must be situated far from the watercourse. of construct equipment, machinery, workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the satisfaction of the ECO, before construction activities commence on site.